ocaml/RFCs/rfcs/gc-proposal.md

 Benefit:

-- This replace adding and removing from the greyval list by incrementing and decrementing a counter in the minor heap.
+- This replace adding and removing from the remembered set by incrementing and decrementing a counter in the minor heap.
 This seems much less costly with domains ?